seaflow-uw/seaflow-web/content/_index.md

         #   #url: https://doi.org/10.5281/zenodo.2678021

       - title:
-        content: 'We deploy our custom SeaFlow flow cytometer at sea to continuously collect phytoplankton cell properties across ocean basins.'
+        content: 'We use our custom-built SeaFlow cytometer at sea to measure phytoplankton continuously in real time across the global ocean.'
         align: left
         background:
           image: